24-cell: Isoclinic rotations

 In a simple rotation of the 24-cell in a hexagonal plane, each vertex in the plane rotates first along an edge to an adjacent vertex 60 degrees away.
 But in an isoclinic rotation in two completely orthogonal planes one of which is a great hexagon, each vertex rotates first to a vertex two edge lengths away (√3 and 120° distant).
 The double 60-degree rotation's helical geodesics pass through every other vertex, missing the vertices in between.
 Each √3 chord of the helical geodesic crosses between two Clifford parallel hexagon central planes, and lies in another hexagon central plane that intersects them both.
 The √3 chords meet at a 60° angle, but since they lie in different planes they form a helix not a triangle.
 Three √3 chords and 360° of rotation takes the vertex to an adjacent vertex, not back to itself.
 The helix of √3 chords closes into a loop only after six √3 chords: a 720° rotation twice around the 24-cell on a skew hexagram with √3 edges.
-Even though all 24 vertices and all the hexagons rotate at once, a 360 degree isoclinic rotation hits only half the vertices in the 24-cell.
+Even though all 24 vertices and all the hexagons rotate at once, a 360 degree isoclinic rotation moves each vertex only halfway around its circuit.
 After 360 degrees each helix has departed from 3 vertices and reached a fourth vertex adjacent to the original vertex, but has not arrived back exactly at the vertex it departed from.
 Each central plane (every hexagon or square in the 24-cell) has rotated 360 degrees and been tilted sideways all the way around 360 degrees back to its original position (like a coin flipping twice), but the 24-cell's orientation in the 4-space in which it is embedded is now different.
 Because the 24-cell is now inside-out, if the isoclinic rotation is continued in the same direction through another 360 degrees, the 24 moving vertices will pass through the other half of the vertices that were missed on the first revolution (the 12 antipodal vertices of the 12 that were hit the first time around), and each isoclinic geodesic will arrive back at the vertex it departed from, forming a closed six-chord helical loop.
 It takes a 720 degree isoclinic rotation for each hexagram2 geodesic to complete a circuit through every second vertex of its six vertices by winding around the 24-cell twice, returning the 24-cell to its original chiral orientation.